 Students will be able to evaluate the effects of parenting roles and responsibilities on strengthening the well-being of individuals and families.
 This class explores various family forms and functions, the cycle of family development, and how the parenting role changes through the lifespan as children grow.
 Conception, pregnancy, and prenatal development and care are discussed with an emphasis on abstinence to avoid unplanned pregnancies.
 The Safer Choices Curriculum is embedded to help make students aware of choices and decisions that they will face both now and in the future.
-Return to Content Locator Page

-Child Development General (781)
+781 Child Development (General)